 We fit the same (correct) error model, using the same PREDICTIONS section as follows:- i.e. a ~rectnorm() distribution, with a LLQ of 0.5.
-Note that, this fitting method does not require the LAPLACE objective function (like in Nonmem), we can use the simpler FOCE objective function instead in PoPy.
+Note that, this fitting method does not require the LAPLACE objective function, we can use the FOCE objective function instead in PoPy.